Aitzaz Hasan: Life

-Aitzaz Hasan's father is Mujahid Ali, who was in the United Arab Emirates at the time of the attack.
+Aitzaz Hasan was born to a Bangash Pashtun family of Hangu, his father is Mujahid Ali, who was in the United Arab Emirates at the time of the attack.
 It was typical for men in this impoverished region to go abroad, including the Gulf region, to provide for their families.

-The area where Aitzaz Hasan lived is home to many Shi'ite Muslims, a number of whom have been killed by the Tehrik-i-Taliban Pakistan.
-The teenager was known for openly criticizing armed radical groups.
+Hasan was known for openly criticizing armed radical groups.

 Death

 On 6 January 2014, Aitzaz was outside the school gate of his Government High School, Ibrahimzai, in Hangu, with two other schoolmates.
 Aitzaz had not been allowed to attend the morning assembly due to his tardiness that day.
-One account states that around this time a 20-to-25-year-old man approached the gate and stated he was there to "take admission".
-One of the students noticed a detonator on the man's vest, whereupon Aitzaz's schoolmates ran inside, possibly to raise the alarm, while Aitzaz confronted the suicide bomber, who then detonated his vest.
+One account states that around this time, a 20-to-25-year-old man approached the gate and stated he was there to "take admission".
+One of the students noticed a detonator on the man's vest, whereupon Aitzaz's schoolmates ran inside, possibly to raise alarm, while Aitzaz confronted the suicide bomber, who then detonated his vest, killing the bomber and Aitzaz in the explosion.

 According to other accounts, Aitzaz was on his way to school when he spotted a suspicious person.
 When Aitzaz tried to stop him, he started walking faster towards the school.
-In an attempt to stop the bomber, Aitzaz threw a stone which failed to hit him.
+In an attempt to stop the bomber, Aitzaz threw a stone at him, which failed to hit him.
 Then Aitzaz ran towards the person and bear hugged him, prompting the suicide bomber to detonate his explosive-laden vest.
 Aitzaz died at the scene.
 No other students were harmed.